Enjoys: Lush forests, XKCD, complex challenges

 Developed by our software architects, web designers and communication specialists, it became exactly what we wanted: snappy, cool, informative and with a back-end that helps us streamline internal communication.

 What is an energy neutral home?
 What are the benefits?
 The costs?
 What are the choices?
 What does it look like?
-And what kind of people live there?
+And is the quality of living really better?
+House of Energy is an extensive book that answers all of these questions for home owners and contractors.
+It specifically focuses on house renovations, but can be used for new construction as well.

 Except and TNO have made an inspiration book to introduce interested house owners and construction professionals to energy neutral building and renovation.
 A book filled with examples, inspiration, interviews, tips and technical details: a book filled with energy!